UK faces ‘heightened recession risks’ as interest rates bite

 - Published

-The UK economy is on course to shrink in the three months to the end of September and could tip into recession, a closely-watched survey suggests.
+The UK economy is on course to shrink between July and September and could tip into recession, a closely-watched survey suggests.

-The S&P Global/CIPS UK purchasing managers' index found rising interest rates and weaker household spending contributed to a sharp drop in demand for goods and services in August.
+The S&P Global/CIPS UK Purchasing Managers' Index (PMI) found that rising interest rates and weaker household spending led to a sharp drop in demand for goods and services in August.

+The index looks at key economic measures such as orders and employment.

+It showed that activity shrank in August after six months of growth.

-The index fell to 47.9 in August - its lowest level in two and half years - down from 50.8 in July.
+The index's reading of 47.9 this month - anything below 50 marks a contraction - is the lowest level in two and half years.

-Economists suggested that PMI figures, which are a measure of the health of the economy, showed that the Bank of England's efforts to tame inflation - the rate at which prices rise - were beginning to work.
+On the upside, economists said that the PMI figures, which measure the health of an economy, showed that the Bank of England's efforts to tame inflation were beginning to work.

-After the report, the pound fell and City analysts lowered their expectations of where the Bank's interest levels would peak to 5.5% from 6%.
-Rates currently stand at 5.25%, up from close to zero in late 2021.
+Following the release of the PMI report, the pound fell against the dollar and City analysts lowered their expectations of where the interest rate would peak to 5.5% from 6%.

+Interest rates currently stand at 5.25% following a succession of increases since late 2021 when it was close to zero.

 However, Chris Williamson, chief business economist at S&P Global Market Intelligence, said the figures also suggested "the fight against inflation is carrying a heavy cost in terms of heightened recession risks".